-It's amazing to think that one of America's most notorious serial killers not only evaded capture for decades, but was actually a suspect in the slayings early on, before being cleared by police.
-It's perhaps even more amazing that another of America's most notorious killers - Ted Bundy - actually helped police nab The Green River Killer by providing a psychological profile of the suspect.
+It's chilling to think that Gary Ridgway, one of America's most prolific serial killers, not only evaded capture for years but was actually a suspect in the slayings before being cleared by police.
+It's perhaps even more chilling to remember that another notorious murderer—Ted Bundy—actually assisted the police in their hunt for the so-called Green River Killer by providing a psychological profile of the suspect.

 Sometimes, it takes one to know one...